line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ### Sum

-Depending on the type of the parameter, `sum()` returns a different type.
+`sum()` returns a different type, depending on the type of the parameter.

 | Type       | Return Type |
 |------------|-------------|